epi2me-labs/wf-transcriptomes/README.md

 + CPUs = 12
 + Memory = 64GB

-Approximate run time: Varies with read depth and sample count; expect a small single-sample run to finish in under 30 minutes with the recommended resources.
+Approximate run time: Varies with read depth and sample count; a small (1-5 million reads) single-sample run may finish in under 60 minutes with the recommended resources.
+Compute requirements are influenced most by total read count, reference complexity, number of samples, and whether optional steps such as DE/DTU, and modified-base summarisation are enabled.

 ARM processor support: False